 All we like sheep have gone astray; we have turned—every one—to his own way; and the Lord has laid on him the iniquity of us all (Isaiah 53:6).

-If you want to help your spouse walk in holiness, you must think, speak, and act like Jesus (1 Corinthians 11:1).
-To help your spouse be like Christ, you will have to set aside what you want.
-But if you choose to punish your spouse because of his or her sin, do not expect to have a one-flesh union that glorifies God or benefits either one of you.
-Each time you punish your spouse, you make it harder to accomplish the thing you desire the most for each other, which is Christlikeness.
+If your goal is for your spouse to walk in holiness, you have to think and act like Christ (1 Corinthians 11:1).
+To help your spouse to be like Christ, you will have to set aside what you want at this moment.
+If you choose to punish your spouse when they sin, do not expect to have a one-flesh union that glorifies God or benefits either of you.
+Each time you punish your spouse, you are making it harder to accomplish the thing you desire the most for your marriage: to be Christlike.
+If the gospel means anything to you, it must be real at the moment of sin, whether yours or your spouse’s.
+Otherwise, you are mocking the redemptive purpose of His sacrifice.

 Rick launched the Life Over Coffee global training network in 2008 to bring hope and help for you and others by creating resources that spark conversations for transformation.
 His primary responsibilities are resource creation and leadership development, which he does through speaking, writing, podcasting, and educating.